flazer/DomainRangeChecker/README.md

 Unfortunately i couldn't find any information about denic's allowed query-intervals.
 I took 8 seconds as default and 120 seconds for a cooldown if we get banned.
 Which is very slow, but safe in my opinion.

+---

+This intervalChecker-script will check all domains which are stored in your database.
+It will send a mail if a domainstatus changes.
+Add it to your crontab, to let it run automatically.

+---

+You will find SQL-dumps for both scripts within the specific files.